-We have audited in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying statement of net position of the Palm Beach County, Florida Department of Airports (the Department) as of September 30, 2021, and the related statements of revenues, expenses and changes in net position and cash flows for the year then ended, and have issued our report thereon dated March 29, 2022.
-Our report included an emphasis of matter paragraph that the financial statements present only the Department and do not purport to, and do not, present fairly the financial position of Palm Beach County, Florida, as of September 30, 2021, and its changes in its financial position, or where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+We have audited in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the accompanying statements of net position of the Palm Beach County, Florida Department of Airports (the Department) as of September 30, 2022, and the related statements of revenues, expenses and changes in net position and cash flows for the year then ended, and have issued our report thereon dated March 28, 2023.
+Our report contained emphasis of matter paragraphs related to the basis of presentation of the basic financial statements and implementation of Governmental Accounting Standards Board (GASB) Statements No. 87, Leases and No. 89, Accounting for Interest Costs Incurred before the End of a Construction Period.
+Our opinion was not modified with respect to these matters.